mwanaa-nzeki/GettingAndCleaningData/CodeBook.md

 5. A second tidy and independent dataset is created with the average of each variable for each activity and each subject.

 ## Variable Names
-Below are the variable names in the tidy dataset:
+Below are the mean and standard deviation variable names in the tidy dataset:

 Subject
 ActivityLabel